Ruth

 Famous People Named Ruth

-Ruth in Politics and Law
+Ruth in Politics & Law

 One of the most well-known Ruths in recent history is Ruth Bader Ginsburg, the late Supreme Court Justice who served from 1993 until her death in 2020.
-She was a trailblazer for women’s rights and a respected legal mind, earning the nickname “Notorious RBG” for her fearless approach to justice.
+She was a trailblazer for women’s rights & a respected legal mind, earning the nickname “Notorious RBG” for her fearless approach to justice.

 Ruth in Literature